 There is still limited evidence regarding the correlation between child and caregiver time preferences.
 Previous studies focus on the transmission between parents and their children, and findings are still inconclusive.
 Chowdhury et al. (2022) measured child and parent time preferences in Bangladesh by asking them to choose between sooner smaller and later larger rewards (multiple price list method) and found that child time preferences correlate to both mother and father time preferences.
-Along the same line, Falk et al. (2021) found a significant relationship between child and mother time preferences in Germany; however, mother time preferences were elicited by a validated non-incentivized questionnaire.
+Along the same line, Falk et al. (2021) and

+Kosse and Pfeiffer (2012) found a significant relationship between child and mother time preferences in Germany; however, in Falk et al. (2021) mother time preferences were elicited by a validated non-incentivized questionnaire.
 Brenøe and Epper (2022) used data from the Danish Longitudinal Survey of Youth (DLSY) and DLSY-Children, which measured time preferences of parents and children with the same non-incentivized questions regarding jobs but in different years (1973 for parents and 2010 for children) and found a robust transmission from parents to children.
-In contrast, Andreoni et al. (2019) did not find a significant relationship between child and caregiver time preferences measured by the multiple price list method, where 94% of caregivers were either mothers or fathers.
+In contrast, Andreoni et al. (2019) and Bettinger and Slonim (2007) did not find a significant relationship between child and caregiver time preferences measured by the multiple price list method.
+While all caregivers in Bettinger and Slonim (2007) were biological parents, and in Andreoni et al. (2019) 94% of caregivers were either mothers or fathers.